Mantrelio/physics-engine/README.md

 # physics-engine

-Physics engine library built with TypeScript that is designed for basic physics simulations on your web application.
+Lightweight physics engine library built with TypeScript that is designed for basic physics simulations on your web application.

 ## Features